 Banyan Bar & Kitchen is a brand of Arc Inspirations, a multi-brand bar and restaurant operator.
 Banyan in Harrogate originally opened in 2006, so for it’s tenth anniversary, Arc Inspirations decided to invest £400,000 in a renovation to bring this particular bar ‘up to date with current UK market trends’.
 This is an exciting time for the Banyan brand as the company has also announced that it’s fourth bar will be opening in Leeds in March 2016, with the other restaurants currently in York and Manchester.

 After the relaunch in late January, I thought it would be interesting to see how it’s holding up, past the launch party night.
-R and I booked for 7.30pm on a Saturday so that we’d see the place fully in action.
+Ryan and I booked for 7.30pm on a Saturday so that we’d see the place fully in action.

 When we walked in, the bar was full, but we were seated near a window in the restaurant area.
 The bar and restaurant were not separate rooms, but had separate areas.
 It was quite loud, but that’s what happens in bars on Saturday evenings!